 On May 17, 2010, the Company issued and listed the \$600,000 10.25% senior notes, due 2018 (the "2010 Senior Notes") on the Official List of Singapore Exchange Securities Trading Limited ("SGX-ST").
 The purchase price paid by the initial purchasers was 98.671% of the principal amount.
 The 2010 Senior Notes were general obligations of the Company, secured by a first-priority pledge of the intercompany note (the "Intercompany Note") representing the on-lending of the gross proceeds from the issuance of the 2010 Senior Notes by the Company to an indirect subsidiary of the Company to reduce the indebtedness under the City of Dreams Project Facility, ranked equally in right of payment to all existing and future senior indebtedness of the Company and ranked senior in right of payment to any existing and future subordinated indebtedness of the Company.
-The 2010 Senior Notes was accrued at a rate of 10.25% per annum and was payable semi-annually in arrears on May 15 and November 15 of each year, commenced on November 15, 2010.
+The 2010 Senior Notes would have matured on May 15, 2018.
+Interest on the 2010 Senior Notes was accrued at a rate of 10.25% per annum and was payable semi-annually in arrears on May 15 and November 15 of each year, commenced on November 15, 2010.

-The Company had the option to redeem all or part of the 2010 Senior Notes at any time prior to May 15, 2014, at a "make- whole" redemption price.
+The Company had the option to redeem all or part of the 2010 Senior Notes at any time prior to May 15, 2014, at a "make-whole" redemption price.
 Thereafter, the Company had the option to redeem all or a portion of the 2010 Senior Notes at any time at fixed redemption prices that declined ratably over time.